Racehorse Gut Health & Ulcer/Colic Prevention – Winter ’23

 I started working with Standardbred horses 40 years ago at Mac Lilley Farms.
 In the 1980’s it was not considered lady-like to be present in the barn when horse breeding was taking place.
 Boy, have we women come a long way!
 Now we have women handling the stallions, training, driving, and owning these marvelous animals.
 I’m married to a fulltime, lifelong Standardbred horseman, Jeff.
 We have two sons, Alex and Gerald.
 You would think after dragging them to every racetrack as children, they might have turned off the sport, but both are fulltime horsemen too.
 I guess we have all caught the horse bug.
 My favorite time of the year is Springtime, witnessing the miracle of birth.

-In 2022 we celebrate Mac Lilley Farm’s 50th year of breeding Standardbreds.
+In 2022 we celebrated Mac Lilley Farm’s 50th year of breeding Standardbreds.
 In those years we have stood over 50 stallions, and bred more than 12,000 mares.
 We have raced at tracks from PEI to Edmonton and many tracks across the USA.
 This life has shown us: struggles, and thrills, and I wouldn’t have chosen any different path.
 I look forward to being your Standardbred Ambassador and learning even more about the horses we are privileged to work with each day.

 My involvement in the horse racing industry has spanned close to 40 years, and covers many facets of the industry.
 My involvement with horses in general has been life long.